freethenation/unify.js/README.md

 # unify.js
 _________________________
 An Efficient JavaScript Unification Library
-# What is unification?
+# What is Unification?
 _________________________
-Unification is an algorithmic process that attempts to make two data structures match by making substitutions or binding portions of them to each other.
+Unification is an algorithmic process that attempts to make two data structures identical by substituting/binding portions of them to each other.
 It is probably easiest to understand what unification is by looking at an example.

-    var unify = require("unify");
     var rectangle1 = {
         location:[25, 35],
         size:[100, variable("height")],